jamesplease/redux-resource/README.md

 An error response was returned.

-##### `ABORTED`

-The request was aborted by the client; a response will never be received.

 ##### `NULL`

-This status is applied to a request that has not begun.
+This status is applied to a request that has not begun, or to reset a request that you do not care about.
 For instance, when a resource is first created, its read, update, and delete request statuses are all `NULL`, because none of those requests have been made.

 When requests have been made, there may also come a time when your application no longer cares about the result of a request.
 At that time, you have the option to set the XHR status to `NULL` by dispatching the `RESET` action type.

+Two common use cases for the `NULL` are:

+1. aborting a request
+2. dismissing an alert that appears whenever a status is `SUCCEEDED` or `FAILED`

-Not all applications will need to `RESET` requests.
-Many (if not most) of the time, you will not need to manually reset the status back to `NULL`.
-But the option is there if you need it.
+If you do not need to use the `NULL` status, then that is fine.
+There are many situations where you do not need to reset the status of a request.

 ### Action Types